SurveyMonkey/public_api_docs/includes/_overview.md

 |1051|503 Internal Server Error|Service unreachable.
 Please try again later.|
 |1052|404 User Soft Deleted|The user you are making this request for has been soft deleted.|
 |1053|410 User Deleted|The user you are making this request for has been deleted.|

+##Help and Resources

+SurveyMonkey lists code examples on [Github](https://github.com/SurveyMonkey) and monitors questions tagged as `surveymonkey` on [StackOverflow](http://stackoverflow.com/search?q=surveymonkey).
+If you have an SDK or example you would like added, let us know.
+We also offer email support at [api-support@surveymonkey.com](mailto: api-support@surveymonkey.com).